Dear Friend,

 One of the central problems with privatization is that claims made by corporate privateers often have little basis in reality.
 Or hidden costs become apparent only after a private company has taken over.

+Local officials have a duty to ensure taxpayers don't get a raw deal.
+But slick sales pitches, budget shortfalls or conservative ideology can entice elected officials to rush headlong and embrace risky privatization schemes.
+If that's not enough, right now there's no requirement that the public be given a meaningful chance to weigh in before a public library is privatized.
 AB 438 — which was passed in the California State Assembly in June and will soon get a vote in the State Senate — will protect our libraries from privatization.
 It will give taxpayers the information they need about library privatization efforts in their community, and shift the burden of proof to require credible evidence that the community will benefit from privatization.

 The bill requires that a city or library district that intends to employ a private contractor to operate a library shall require 1) a fair cost analysis, 2) proven savings to the taxpayers, 3) competitive bidding, 4) proven qualifications of the contractor, 5) no displacement of current employees, and 6) performance and financial audits.